How to Start Using Cloud Containers in DevOps

-Enterprises have also moved to the cloud, garnering even greater efficiency and more rapid deployment.
+Enterprises have also moved to the cloud, garnering from cloud computing even greater efficiency and more rapid deployment.
 Now, it’s cloud containers – the new buzzword in cloud technology.
 And CIO’s should be taking notice.
 Why?
 Because containers can speed up new applications development, with great results – streamlining operations, reducing cost, and providing more agility for DevOps.
 Who doesn’t want those things?

 What are Cloud Containers?